A wood-fired, nordic style mobile sauna

 Our Home

-A community-owned coastal village where the River Findhorn meets the Moray Firth, set within the Findhorn watershed.
+A community-owned coastal village where the River Findhorn meets the Moray Firth, set within the River Findhorn watershed.

 A former fishing village, Findhorn is located on the edge of Findhorn Bay and Local Nature Reserve, a sheltered estuary popular for sailing, containing a mosaic of salt marsh, tidal flat, and seagrass ecosystems.
 It is of outstanding nature conservation and scientific importance for coastal and riverine habitats, and a home for migrating geese and over-wintering waders, as well as summer nesting Osprey, and the occasional visiting Otter.

 To the north of the village is the beautiful Findhorn beach and sand dunes, which stretches for nearly 8 miles east towards Roseisle and Burghead, offering views across the Moray Firth towards Cromarty and Sutherland, as well as glimpses of resident populations of Grey and Common Seals, and Bottlenose Dolphins.
+Along the coast to our west is Culbin Forest and Nairn towards Inverness, and to the east the sandstone cliffs of Cummingston, Hopeman, and Covesea towards Lossiemouth.

 In 2011 the residents of Findhorn village came together in a pioneering coordinated effort to undertake a community buyout of the 900 hectares of amenity land in and surrounding the village.
 In 2016, thanks to generous support from the Scottish Land Fund, the bid was successful and the ownership of the village land was transferred into the hands of the people who live here.
-To find out more about our community ownership, visit: The Findhorn Village Conservation Company.
+To find out more about our community land ownership, visit: The Findhorn Village Conservation Company.

 Who are we?